chancesmith/chance-smith-gatsby-blog/content/blog/conduct-asynchronous-meetings/index.md

 Screencasts allow for asynchronous meetings and help you move on to the next task while you wait.

 ## Asynchronous meeting in action
-Here I sent a list next tasks to a colleague in our Discord chat and a Loom conducting a 5on2 meeting asynchronously.
+Here I sent a list of tasks to a colleague in our Discord chat and a Loom conducting a 5on2 meeting asynchronously.

 ![loom link in discord](./loom-link-in-discord.jpeg)